 Standards

-The Foundation’s standards define how AI governance is observed, scored, and verified.
-The core public stack is the HEART Standard, MAP-States, the Behavioral Oracle, the GTE open trust infrastructure, and the Guardian certification model.
+The Foundation’s standards define how AI behavioral evidence is preserved, scored, attested, and independently reviewed.
+The core public stack is the HEART Standard, GTE, MAP-States, Behavioral Oracle, RCTA/BGF, Guardians, and HVC.

 Public standards